-- a.
-At December 31, 2018 and 2017, the Company's subsidiaries had entered into various agreements with suppliers and customers for purchases of raw materials used for production and the sale of finished goods, respectively.
-The term of these agreements varies between one and five years and generally contain price adjustment clauses. - b.
-In December 2018, Indelpro entered into an extension agreement with PEMEX Refinación to cover the supply of propylene for the chemical and refining area, whose previous maturity was in 2018, and which establishes the obligation to purchase the maximum level of production available at a referenced market prices.
+- a) At December 31, 2018 and 2017, the Company's subsidiaries had entered into various agreements with suppliers and customers for purchases of raw materials used for production and the sale of finished goods, respectively.
+The term of these agreements varies between one and five years and generally contain price adjustment clauses. - b) In December 2018, Indelpro entered into an extension agreement with PEMEX Transformación Industrial (PTRI) to cover its chemical and refinery grade propylene needs, whose previous maturity was in 2018, and which establishes the obligation to purchase the maximum level of production available at a referenced market prices.
 Purchases of propylene during the years ended December 31, 2018 and 2017 amounted to \$2,229 and \$2,732, respectively.
 The purchase commitment for the year 2019 amounts to approximately \$2,229 and is based on the estimates and assumptions considered for the same year.